 - Discipline infractions drop at Freedom and Liberty high schools (Bethlehem, Pennsylvania).

-Read more at the IIRP Press Page.
+Read more in the IIRP News.

 Schools resolve conflict by getting kids to talk things out - opens in new window (PBS News Hour)